 SCI.5-6.5.1.6 All students will understand that science is both a body of knowledge and an evidence- based, model-building enterprise that continually extends, refines, and revises knowledge.
-The four Science Practices strands encompass the knowledge and reasoning skills that about and a construction to the constitution to the constitution of the constitution o students must acquire to be proficient in science.
+The four Science Practices strands encompass the knowledge and reasoning skills that students must acquire to be proficient in science.
 SCI.5-6.5.3.6 All students will understand that life science principles are powerful conceptual tools for making sense of the complexity, diversity, and interconnectedness of life on Earth.
 Order in natural systems arises in accordance with rules that govern the physical world, and the order of natural systems can be modeled and predicted through the use of mathematics.

-U.S. History: America in the World: All students will acquire the knowledge and skills to think analytically about how past and present interactions of people, cultures, and the environment shape the American heritage.
+SOC.6.1.8 U.S. History: America in the World: All students will acquire the knowledge and skills to think analytically about how past and present interactions of people, cultures, and the environment shape the American heritage.
 Such knowledge and skills enable students to make informed decisions that reflect fundamental rights and core democratic values as productive citizens in local, national, and global communities.

-World History/Global Studies: All students will acquire the knowledge and skills to think analytically and systematically about how past interactions of people, cultures, and the environment affect issues across time and cultures.
+SOC.6.2.8 World History/Global Studies: All students will acquire the knowledge and skills to think analytically and systematically about how past interactions of people, cultures, and the environment affect issues across time and cultures.
 Such knowledge and skills enable students to make informed decisions as socially and ethically responsible world citizens in the 21st century.

-Alignment to 21st Century Skills & Technology

-Key SUBJECTS AND 21st CENTURY THEMES
+Alignment to 21st Century Skills & Technology Key SUBJECTS AND 21st CENTURY THEMES

-Mastery of key subjects and 21st century themes is essential for all students in the 21stcentury.
+Mastery of key subjects and 21st century themes is essential for all students in the 21st century.